 Emotional distress is sometimes used synonymously with “pain and suffering,” which isn’t exactly correct in the legal realm.
 Emotional distress falls under the umbrella of pain and suffering, but the latter also includes physical pain.

 Let’s say, for example, that you were the victim of a car accident.
 In this accident, you broke your leg, but now you also have insomnia.
-Insomnia could be considered a symptom of emotional distress, but the broken leg would also be factored into pain and suffering compensation.
+Insomnia may be a symptom of emotional distress.
+However, the broken leg would be included as part of pain and suffering compensation.

 Intentional Infliction of Emotional Distress

 In simple terms, simply hurting someone’s feelings is not enough to support a claim or lawsuit for emotional distress.
-But extreme or outrageous behavior that targets and brings provable harm to a specific individual can serve as grounds for a claim in some circumstances.
+Extreme or outrageous behavior that causes provable harm to an individual can serve as grounds for a claim.

 Negligent Infliction of Emotional Distress

-Unlike intentional infliction of emotional distress, plaintiffs in California can claim negligent infliction of emotional distress even if they were not otherwise injured or harmed.
+Unlike intentional infliction, plaintiffs in California can claim negligent infliction of emotional distress even without physical harm.

 When is Suing for Emotional Distress the Right Choice?